 The business runs on the home paddock of an old property, ‘Woodgrove’.
 Originally on Ngunnawal land, in the mid-1830s the New South Wales Government gave the land away (as was their habit), making a 5000-acre grant to Captain Charles Sturt as a reward for his exploration services along the Murrumbidgee and Murray Rivers.
 He named his grant ‘Belconnen’, but never occupied or farmed his grant.
 Sturt explored on, eventually settling in South Australia, and his land along Ginninderra Creek was broken up.
 One of these divisions was Woodgrove (in the midst of a group of properties with like names hankering after somewhere else—Parkwood, Brooklands, Allwood, Heywood).

 Woodgrove was farmed from the second half of the nineteenth century, originally by the Smith family who, among other things, bred draft horses.
 The property changed hands several times in the twentieth century.
-Old Woodgrove got by on grazing of sheep, some cropping and, and in later days, the quarrying of gravel and sand from the Murrumbidgee River.
-Brooklands Road was made to service the quarrying, probably in the 1940s.
-It was (and remains) rough country.
+Old Woodgrove got by on grazing of sheep and some cropping.
+Brooklands Road was made to service the quarrying of sand and gravel from the Murrumbidgee River, probably in the 1940s.

 Woodgrove has been divided into largish blocks for at least 30 years.
 The Pankhurst and Brindabella Hills winery operations are also on areas of old Woodgrove.